Sibusten/derpibooru-downloader/README.md

 * Be careful of filters when using an API key.
 The filter you have set on your account is the one that will be used by the program to download with!
 * To download a gallery, use this search term: ```gallery_id:{ID}```.
 The gallery's ID is the number at the end of the gallery url.
 You can add other terms to download only part of a gallery.<br>
 Example: ```gallery_id:1```

+## Command Line
+The command line version of the program can be used to make any search that can be made with the gui version.
+It can also be used to schedule automatic downloads with an external program, such as Task Scheduler on Windows.

+### Some important things to note:
+* The gui version must be run first in order to generate the settings file
+* Relative save locations, such as the default `Downloads/{id}.{ext}`, use the working directory to determine where to save.
+Be sure to be in the correct folder when starting downloads using relative paths.
+  * If a task scheduler is being used to automate downloads, make sure that it is setting the correct working directory.
+In Windows Task Scheduler, this is listed as `Start in` when adding an action.
+  * Alternatively, an absolute path can be used to set the exact folder for the download, such as `C:\\Derpibooru\Downloads\{id}.{ext}`.
+The working directory will have no effect on absolute paths.
+* To use a saved preset, add the argument `--preset PresetName`
+  * The preset name must be typed _exactly_ as it was when saved.
+It is case sensitive.
+  * If no preset is given, the default preset is used
+  * Other options, such as `--query` and `--limit`, will override the preset's values for the current search.
+This allows you to, for example, set a different query or image limit for a specific download without needing to make a copy of the preset for it.
+* To used a saved api key, add the argument `--use-saved-api-key`
+* Use `--help` to see a full list of arguments.